gurka/OpenCrystalCaves/README.md

 mkdir debug
 cd debug
 cmake -B debug -DCMAKE_BUILD_TYPE=debug -DCMAKE_TOOLCHAIN_FILE=C:/path/to/vcpkg/scripts/buildsystems/vcpkg.cmake ../occ -A x64
-make
 ```

-The binary will be available at `OpenCrystalCaves/debug/occ/occ`
+The Visual Studio project will be available at `OpenCrystalCaves/debug`

 ## Running OCC
 The file `media/sprites.bmp` is required and not available in this repository.
 It can be generated from the original Crystal Caves (any episode) game files using the Python script `tools/sprite-extractor.py`.
 The script takes a path to the `CC1.GFX` file and outputs a BMP file: